-(Note exception provided in article 104.5.5A[7].)
+(Note exception provided in article 104.5.5A[8].)

-- (4) In any age group, if there are not enough swimmers for one complete heat, all swimmers in that age group shall be seeded in adjacent lanes for preseded events. - (5) After all full heats are seeded within each age group, the remaining swimmers may be seeded with any available age group of remaining swimmers. - (6) In situations where all seeding rules cannot be simultaneously met, the seeding of these heats may diverge slightly from the general seeding procedures, with the concurrence of the Championship Committee. - (7) A swimmer may be seeded in an incomplete heat of another age group if the swimmer's entry time would have a significant impact on the timely running of the meet, as determined by the Championship Committee. - (8) There will be no splitting of age groups into a.m. and p.m. sessions. - (9) At the discretion of the Championship Committee, a swimmer whose entry time will inordinately delay the progress of the meet may be seeded individually in an outside lane with manual timing, thus allowing the continued sequence of the regularly scheduled heats, unless the meet referee concurs that the swimmer has the potential to break a USMS or world record(s). - (10) If a swimmer enters an event with a time significantly slower or faster than that swimmer's recorded time in the past two years, the Championship Committee may, after a discussion with the swimmer, change the seeded time to a realistic time.
+- (4) After all full heats are seeded within each age group, the remaining swimmers may be seeded with any available age group of remaining swimmers. - (5) In situations where all seeding rules cannot be simultaneously met, the seeding of these heats may diverge slightly from the general seeding procedures, with the concurrence of the Championship Committee. - (6) A swimmer may be seeded in an incomplete heat of another age group if the swimmer's entry time would have a significant impact on the timely running of the meet, as determined by the Championship Committee. - (7) There will be no splitting of age groups into a.m. and p.m. sessions. - (8) At the discretion of the Championship Committee, a swimmer whose entry time will inordinately delay the progress of the meet may be seeded individually in an outside lane with manual timing, thus allowing the continued sequence of the regularly scheduled heats, unless the meet referee concurs that the swimmer has the potential to break a USMS or world record(s).